opencv-creator/ESP32-wireless-room-mapping-using-L298N-ultrasonic-sensor-and-speed-sensors/README.md

 # esp32 wireless room mapping using ultrasonic sensor ,L298N and speed sensor
-map the room using ESP32 ,speed sensors, L298N and ultrasonic sensor and plot it wirelessly in Processing IDE.
+map the room using ESP32 dev kit module v1 ,speed sensors, L298N and ultrasonic sensor and plot it wirelessly in Processing IDE.

 **************************************caution *************************************************
 please dont try the random codes present in internet for driving the L298N and motors as it has created smoke in my 4 wheeled robot,